RGafiyatullin/imc/README.md

 ### Deployment

-The easiest way to deploy `imcd` is to use Docker: https://hub.docker.com/r/rgafiyatullin/imcd/ .
+The easiest way to deploy `imcd` is to use carefully brewed [Docker image](https://hub.docker.com/r/rgafiyatullin/imcd/) .

 Nevertheless in case of necessity the `imcd` can be launched directly without much fuss.
 The following OS environment variables can be used to configure the service: